Iankimble/BTP_BoysLatin_Fall24_Coding1/Class_Projects/RestuarantProject_instructions.md

 ## helpful tips
 - Use W3schools to guide as a reference tool for looking up HTML and CSS code.
-- Use google for inspiration for website designs.
+- Use google for inspiration for website designs as well as to find articles and videos that may help you build your website.
-- Be sure to commit/ publish somthing each day.
+- Be sure to commit/ publish somthing each day - this is required as part of your daily group log.
-- Do not use AI content generation models.
+- Do not use AI content generation applications.
 You will automatically fail if caught using AI.
-- You are permitted to use google to find articles and videos that can help you develop you project.
 - As it pertains to the presentation, each member should be prepared to explain their contribution as well as answer technical questions as it relates to the application.